-guthe@gris.uni-tuebingen.de
+^{}guthe@gris.uni-tuebingen.de

-gon or patch oriented (Maya, Truespace).
-However, manipulation of the underlying data structures (polygonal meshes, NURBS) is often not versatile enough to fulfill the artists demands.
-Therefore, in the early stages of the design often clay models are created, which are subsequently digitized by means of range scanners [Perry and Frisken 2001].
+State-of-the-art interactive modeling tools today are either polygon or patch oriented (Maya, Truespace).
+However, manipulation of the underlying data structures (polygonal meshes, NURBS) is often not versatile enough to fulfill the artist's demands.
+Therefore, in the early stages of the design often clay models are created, which are subsequently digitized by means of range scanners [8].

 There is of course a lot of literature on laser range scanning objects.
-Particularly interesting for the visualization community is the work by Levoy et al. [Levoy et al. 2000], who describe their efforts to digitize large objects at high resolution with mobile laser range scanning hardware.
+Particularly interesting for the visualization community is the work by Levoy et al. [6], who describe their efforts to digitize large objects at high resolution with mobile laser range scanning hardware.
 However, for objects with a high degree of complexity this approach is not applicable.